trapexit/mergerfs/README.md

 #### readdir ####

 [readdir](http://linux.die.net/man/3/readdir) is different from all other filesystem functions.
-While it could have it's own set of policies to tweak its behavior at this time it provides a simple union of files and directories found.
+While it could have its own set of policies to tweak its behavior at this time it provides a simple union of files and directories found.
 Remember that any action or information queried about these files and directories come from the respective function.
 For instance: an **ls** is a **readdir** and for each file/directory returned **getattr** is called.
 Meaning the policy of **getattr** is responsible for choosing the file/directory which is the source of the metadata you see in an **ls**.

 #### statfs / statvfs ####

 [statvfs](http://linux.die.net/man/2/statvfs) normalizes the source drives based on the fragment size and sums the number of adjusted blocks and inodes.
 This means you will see the combined space of all sources.
 Total, used, and free.
-The sources however are dedupped based on the drive so multiple sources on the same drive will not result in double counting it's space.
+The sources however are dedupped based on the drive so multiple sources on the same drive will not result in double counting its space.
 Filesystems mounted further down the tree of the branch will not be included when checking the mount's stats.

 The options `statfs` and `statfs_ignore` can be used to modify `statfs` behavior.